kestred/philomath/notes.md

  * File inclusion order is less significant if declarations can be out of order
  * Namespacing provides the basic building blocks of making beautiful apis and can significantly increase code reuse and identifier readability
- * Seasoned programmers are used to `.` access things like class variables in C++, or modules in scripting languages.
+ * Seasoned programmers are used to `.` for access to things like class variables in C++, or modules in scripting languages.
 It is more beautiful than the `::` syntax in C++.
 Unless there is some compelling not to use `.`, then it is the easiest choice
  * When heavily utilizing symbols from a given namespace, it frequently improves code readability to be able to elide the name qualification, so the language should support that (for example via "using")